Mithun103/6s-task1-Loan-risk-predictor/README.md

 **Use Case**: This is the **production-ready** set of models.
 The API exclusively uses the Logistic Regression model from this group because of its proven effectiveness in achieving the core business goal.

+**Important**: When using models from this folder, always use the corresponding `preprocessing_pipeline.joblib` for data preprocessing to ensure compatibility and optimal performance.

 ### **Validation Models** (`models(validation)/`)

 > **Purpose**: These models are trained on a standard balanced dataset to **benchmark maximum achievable performance** under ideal conditions.

 **Use Case**: Use these models if you want to **test the data**.
 They are perfect for comparative analysis or to understand the upper limits of predictive power on a clean, perfectly balanced dataset.

+**Important**: When using models from this folder, always use the corresponding `preprocessing_pipeline(validation).joblib` for data preprocessing to ensure compatibility and optimal performance.

 ---